NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 ### Expected Action
 Once the script has been configured and invoked, it will:
 * Scan for every FSx for ONTAP file systems in every region.
-For every file system it finds it will:
+For every file system that it finds it will:
     * Create a CPU utilization CloudWatch alarm, unless the threshold value is set to 100 for the specific alarm.
     * Create a SSD utilization CloudWatch alarm, unless the threshold value is set to 100 for the specific alarm.
 * Scan for every FSx for ONTAP volume in every region.
 For every volume it finds it will: